 Subjects might or might not make or break a story, but they can definitely help us tell the strongest story possible.
-Choosing the right subject for a particular story–be that a story told in word or a visual story or photo project–is an important piece of the storytelling puzzle.
+Choosing the right subject for a particular story–be that a story told in words or a visual story or a photo project–is an important piece of the storytelling puzzle.

 So, what exactly is a perfect subject or model, if there even is such a thing?

 As someone who has covered HIV and AIDS for years, and as a lifelong, devoted Freddie Mercury fan, I have been following the news updates regarding the upcoming Freddie Mercury biopic and the growing list of actors who would play Freddie.
 And it seems that, as the working title of the movie changes, so does the name of the main actor.
 Now, truth be told, finding just the right actor to play Freddie Mercury is a challenging task, to say the least.
 It should be!

 That brings me to our challenge, as storytellers, of choosing the best possible subject or model for our story.